finbourne/lusid-sdk-java-preview/sdk/docs/CashPerpetual.md

 # CashPerpetual

-Cash Instrument; LUSID representation of a perpetual cash instrument.
+LUSID representation of a Perpetual Cash Flow.

 ## Properties